 Cold beverages were also a treat, with Coke, Sprite, and bottled water on offer.
 Due to religious reasons, beer is not available on the Indonesian side of Borneo.

-If they do appear, then they gobble up a plentiful supply of bananas and vitamin-fortified milk.
+They gobble up a plentiful supply of bananas and vitamin-fortified milk if they do appear.

-We were the last of the tourists to arrive at that particular camp, so a few dozen other people, who'd already taken their photos, were still around.
+We were the last tourists to arrive at that particular camp, so a few dozen other people, who'd already taken their photos, were still around.

-A few of these people were especially loud, to the point where I asked them to keep it down.
-The look of incredulity on their faces was unforgettable, but I didn't care.
+A few of these people were especially loud, so I asked them to keep it down.
+The disbelief on their faces was unforgettable, but I didn't care.

 Overnight on the Klotok

-There, the tables and chairs were moved to the old, wooden structure, and we ate by candlelight.
+The tables and chairs were moved to the old wooden structure, and we ate by candlelight.

-The chicken satay was popular with everyone, and amongst the best we’d eat during our two weeks in Indonesia.
+The chicken satay was popular with everyone and among the best of our two weeks in Indonesia.